Serving Clients Injured by Intoxicated Drivers throughout the state of New Jersey

 Can I Sue an Intoxicated Driver?
-Bloomfield NJ Car Accident Injury Attorneys
+New Jersey Car Accident Injury Attorneys

 Individuals who consume excess amounts of alcohol (.08% BAC or higher), illegal drugs such as marijuana, cocaine, or heroin, and even certain prescription drugs, are prohibited by law from driving while under their influence.
 If drivers break this law, and subsequently injure another driver or a pedestrian in the process, they can be held liable in civil court for reimbursing damages caused through a third party personal injury claim.

-How the Car Accident Injury Recovery Process Works, Essex County Personal Injury Lawyers
+How the Car Accident Injury Recovery Process Works, New Jersey Personal Injury Lawyers

 The goal of any personal injury lawsuit is to recover compensation for the injured party’s medical expenses, lost wages if they are unable to work (either temporarily or permanently), and for their emotional and physical pain and suffering.